 ISOLDE is one experimental infrastructure within the CERN complex of nuclear and particle physics experiments.
 The fixed target experiments include antiproton matter experiments; hadronic structure studies with muon/hadronic beams; the relativistic heavy ion programme; etc. The dominant activity of CERN is the LHC colliding beam programme.
 ISOLDE itself is a multidisciplinary activity but users further benefit from free interplay of scientific and technological transfer between the infrastructure and the rest of CERN.
 Examples are: accelerator development (there are strong synergies between radioactive ion beam requirements and proposals to build future intense neutrino sources), silicon detectors and data processing, and simulations for beam-detector interactions.

 More general-interest information can be found in a dedicated Scholarpedia article .
-A laboratory portrait has been published as a special volume of Hyperfine Interactions: HFI 129 (2000) (please note that access to the document may not work for everybody as it is restricted by the publisher to subscribers of the journal), in 2010 a brochure about ISOLDE (see file below) was produced, and in 2011 a facility article was published in Nuclear Physics News (see file below).
-A new document entitled "Focus on Exotic beams at ISOLDE: A Laboratory Portrait" is in preparation and will be published in the Journal of Physics G: Nuclear and Particle Physics; deadline for submitted contributions is 1st November 2016 via http://iopscience.iop.org/journal/0954-3899/page/ISOLDE%20laboratory%20portrait .
+A laboratory portrait was published as a special volume of Hyperfine Interactions: HFI 129 (2000) (please note that access to the document may not work for everybody as it is restricted by the publisher to subscribers of the journal), in 2010 a brochure about ISOLDE (see file below) was produced, and in 2011 a facility article was published in Nuclear Physics News (see file below).
+A new document entitled "Focus on Exotic beams at ISOLDE: A Laboratory Portrait" has been published in 2017 in the Journal of Physics G: Nuclear and Particle Physics.
+All papers are now available in 'open access' in this "Focus on Exotic Beams at ISOLDE: A Laboratory Portrait".
+The papers can be viewed and downloaded here: http://iopscience.iop.org/journal/0954-3899/page/ISOLDE%20laboratory%20portrait .